Exg020/HTML_Exercises/README.md

 # HTML_Exercises
-Exercises 1-8 and the Sample page
+Index and the Sample page

+index.html
+Exercises 1-8

+sample.html
+The Sample Page